jonlpersson/ed-latimore/site/_drafts/the-roots-of-online-hostility-why-is-twitter-so-toxic.md

 None of these things are present in digital communication.
 The richness of the analog signal is lost when it’s compressed to a digital medium.
 And, just to be fair, the same thing happens when we use another form of digital communication—the telephone—albeit with much less distortion or degradation of the signal.

 The message is more preserved because other non-verbal elements—voice tone and tempo—are preserved.
-But digital communication via writing loses almost everything—‚except the words.
+But digital communication via writing loses almost everything—except the words.

 This phenomenon is why it’s important to develop your writing ability.
 The ability to communicate in person is still supremely important, but everyone—from young children to senior citizens—primarily communicates online.
 Making mistakes is easy if you aren’t clear with your words.